Charles Ryle Fay

 Charles Ryle Fay (13 January 1884 – 19 November 1961) was a noted British economic historian.
 He was a strong advocate of co-operation, workers' rights and women's rights.
-He was educated at Merchant Taylors' Boys' School, Crosby and the University of Cambridge, where he was a student alongside John Maynard Keynes.
+He was educated at Merchant Taylors' Boys' School, Crosby and King's College, Cambridge, where he was a student alongside John Maynard Keynes.
 The two remained friends until Keynes' death.

 Fay's papers are held at the Public Record Office of Northern Ireland.